 In case you need a stern reminder, former Baylor Bears head coach Art Briles is a disgrace to the game a football, a man who basically sold his soul to win a few college games.
 There are countless examples of people who deserve a second chance after doing something wrong, but the now-63-year-old Briles does not fit that criteria.
 Yet, somehow, he has landed a job back in the United States.

 It’s been three years since Briles was fired from Baylor following a sexual assault scandal in Waco, Texas, which also saw the university’s president and athletic director fired.
 A 2017 lawsuit claimed that at least 31 football players committed at least 52 rapes between 2011 and 2014.

-Then, after coaching Estra Guelfi Firenze in Italy last year, Briles has been hired to be the high school football coach at Mount Vernon High School in East Texas.
+Then, after coaching Estra Guelfi Firenze in Italy last year, Briles was hired in June to be the high school football coach at Mount Vernon High School in East Texas.
 According to KWTX, the Mount Vernon school board unanimously approved the hire, and Briles signed a two-year contract worth $82,000.

 It’s not the big money you see many top Texas high school coaches make, but this has nothing to do with the contract and everything to do with the fact that a man who once turned a blind eye to sexual assault at a private Christian university gets another chance to coach America’s youth.

 To say this is a massive risk is an understatement.
 In no way does Briles have a good reputation, yet the hiring of former Baylor coach Art Briles is something Mount Vernon Independent School District Superintendent Jason McCullough was willing to defend.

 “I understand that we’ll be one of the most highly scrutinized districts this coming year.
 But I also believe that coach Briles is going to earn the trust of our community every day by his actions, by his words, and by his deeds, and our athletes will benefit his time with us.”Advertisement